 If you're a proud partner to a wild horse or burro, we want to hear from you!
 Tell us about your trek "from wild to mild," a competition you won, or just tell us about why you're proud of your wild horse or burro.

-Send your written stories and photos to email@example.com with the subject line MY WILD HORSE (or BURRO) STORY.
-For best results, stories should include your and your horse or burro's name, location (state) and at least one good photograph of the animal, you with the animal, or some other acitvity you'd like to convey.
+Send your written stories and photos to firstname.lastname@example.org with the subject line MY WILD HORSE (or BURRO) STORY.
+For best results, stories should include your and your horse or burro's name, location (state) and at least one good photograph of the animal, you with the animal, or some other activity you'd like to convey.
 Please include at least one photograph depicting the freeze mark.
 Stories should be 300-500 words in length.